SRI-CSL/randoop-gradle-plugin/README.md

 }
 ```

+On this `runRandoop` extension object, you can change the following settings:

+* `randoopJar`=_file_.
+The location where the plugin can find Randoop.
+* `junitOutputDir`=_file_.
+Randoop output directory
+* `timeoutSeconds`=_int_.
+Maximum number of seconds to spend generating tests.
+Zero means no limit.
+If nonzero, Randoop is nondeterministic: it may generate different test suites on different runs.
+* `stopOnErrorTest`=_boolean_.
+Stop generation as soon as one error-revealing test has been generated. (default false)
+* `flakyTestBehavior`=_enum_.
+What to do if Randoop generates a flaky test.
+A flaky test is one that behaves differently on different executions.
+Options include: (1) halt: Randoop halts with a diagnostic message; (2) discard: Discard the flaky test; (3) output: Output the flaky test, but with flaky assertions commented out.
+* `noErrorRevealingTests`=_boolean_.
+Whether to output error-revealing tests.
+* `junitReflectionAllowed`=_boolean_.
+Whether to use JUnit's standard reflective mechanisms for invoking tests.
+* `usethreads`=_boolean_.
+If true, Randoop executes each test in a separate thread and kills tests that take too long to finish.
+* `outputLimit`=_int_.
+The number of error-revealing and regression tests reaches the output limit.
+* `junitPackageName`=_string_.
+Name of the package for the generated JUnit files.
+When the package is the same as the package of a class under test, then package visibility rules are used to determine whether to include the class or class members in a test.

 ## Using a locally-built plug-in

 You can build the plug-in locally rather than downloading it from Maven Central.